jreisinger/docs/data/cv.md

 # Formal education

-Cisco Networking Academy - four semesters, networking and telecommunications [2005 - 2006]
+Cisco Networking Academy: networking and telecommunications, four semesters [2005 - 2006]

-Università degli Studi di Firenze - one semester, economics and IT [2003]
+Università degli Studi di Firenze: economics and IT, one semester [2003]

 University of Economics [1998 - 2004]